hans/hans.github.com/_posts/2013-12-15-q1-time-analysis.md

 ---

-As I've [mentioned recently][1], I took up timeboxing late into this fall quarter.
-It's had a tremendous positive effect on my productivity as a student during the rush of the quarter.
+As I've [mentioned recently][1], I took up timeboxing late into this fall quarter.[^9] It's had a tremendous positive effect on my productivity as a student during the rush of the quarter.
 I'd like to take advantage of another opportunity that timeboxing offers in retrospect: data analysis!

 Unfortunately, I only began timeboxing with four weeks of classes left, so I